shidcoin/shidcoin.github.io/index.md

 ---

 ### What is the total supply of SHIDDED coin in circulation?
-There were 500 billion coins minted during the genesis of SHIDDED coin.
+There were 500 billion coins minted during the genesis of Shidded coin.
 Below is a breakdown as to how those coins were distributed.
 ![Image](https://github.com/shidcoin/SHIDCOIN/raw/main/src/distribution_breakdown.JPG)

 ---